cdo256/virtualsets/src/Dissertation/TransformInjFun.lagda.md

 ```

 I expect that proving this should be relatively straight-forward by
-splitting it into parts, however this was a lemma that I I never had
+splitting it into parts, however this was a lemma that I haven't had
 time to return to.

 <!--